CubiCasa/cubicasa-android-sdk-example-project/README.md

 ## <a name="headreleasenotes"></a>Release Notes

+**2.3.0:**
+- Horizontal scanning warning.
+This is a customizable `View` `horizontalWarning: ImageView`
+- True north detection (see the end of [Implementation](#headimplementation) below)
+- New status codes (codes 31-36 and 67-69)
+- Dropped values from the `arkitData.json` (scan data file).
+Saving of the scan files is now faster
+- Changes to the device orientation detection (landscape, portrait etc)
+- Memory optimization
+- Fixes to scaling of depth camera intrinsics

 **2.2.2:**
 - Hint label texts can be changed by redefining the strings in your applications `strings.xml` file